TRON-Bioinformatics/covigator/README.md

 - `FAILED_LOAD`
 - `FAILED_COOCCURRENCE`

-There is a cleanup task that happens after processing in parallel to the load process, but this is not a state of the job and failures in the cleanup although logged in the database do not stop a job from reaching the final state.

 A timestamp is stored for every change of state.
-The failure states also stores an error message.
+The failure states also stores an error message for debugging purposes.

 ![Covigator system design](docs/resources/processor_state_diagram.png "Covigator system design")

-The above workflow is orchestrated using dask library and a Slurm cluster behind the scenes.
-Although dask supports multiple queue implementations, covigator only does support Slurm.
+The above workflow is orchestrated using the dask library and a Slurm cluster behind the scenes.
+The cluster configuration is specific to Dask, thus Covigator could be integrated into other clusters than Slurm.

-The different processes have different priorities to ensure that the graph of tasks is processed in a depth first order.
-This is relevant when processing a large amount of jobs to avoid that all jobs are first downloaded, thus requiring that all raw files are stored in the file system simultaneously.
+Also, it can run on a single computer without any cluster by specifiying the number of available CPUs.

 The tasks managed in this workflow are not computationally intensive and each uses a single CPU and a low amount of memory.

 ### Input data

 - `--source` The data source to process.
 Possible values: ENA, GISAID.
 Required: true
 - `--num-jobs` The number of dask jobs to spin, this corresponds to the number of whole nodes requested to the cluster.
 Default: 1

+To run locally out of a cluster use `--local` and `--num-local-cpus`.

 ### Configuration